PlaystationDigital/PlaystationDigital/_releases/Predator-Hunting-Grounds.md

   - IllFonic
   - Sony Interactive Entertainment
 ---
 Predator: Hunting Grounds will be coming to PlayStation 4 and PC on 24th April 2020, with a pre-order granting access to items inspired by the original 1987 movie, including the exclusive '87 Predator Skin and early access to the Ole Painless mini-gun.
-If you ain't got time to bleed, find the time to watch the latest Predator.

 Predator: Hunting Grounds will be coming to PlayStation 4 and PC on 24th April 2020, with a pre-order granting access to items inspired by the original 1987 movie, including the exclusive '87 Predator Skin and early access to the Ole Painless mini-gun.
 If you ain't got time to bleed, find the time to watch the latest Predator.